 Here’s why it might not be worth it:

 - After comparing, it’s clear that you will save more by using separate companies.

 - Another company has a really good deal on homeowners or other products, but you still want to keep your current provider for auto.

 - Rate factors such as your driving record, credit history, and age affect your ability to get a discount.

-Bundling your policies can be a great way to save extra on your rates.
-But be sure that you are maximizing your savings, either through bundling or by using separate companies for each policy.
+Consolidating your policies can be a great way to save extra on your rates.
+But be sure that you’re maximizing your savings, either through bundling or by using separate companies for each policy.

 Frequently Asked Questions

-A: No, you can’t bundle health with auto.
-This is a common misconception about bundling policies.
-Pet and health usually can’t be bundled with other policies.
-Typically, you’re allowed to bundle auto with:
+No, health insurance is a standalone coverage that cannot be bundled.
+This is a common misconception about this discount.
+Pet and health usually can’t be combined with other policies.
+Typically, you’re allowed to add the following to your auto policy:

-Remember that companies don’t always offer the same coverage types.
+Remember that companies don’t always offer the same insurance types.
 Or they do offer them, but not as a package deal.
-Be sure to check with your insurer about what specific bundles they offer.
+Be sure to check with your insurer about what coverages qualify.

-A: No, it’s not always cheaper to bundle auto and homeowners.
-What you should do here really depends on how much you can save.
+It’s not always cheaper to bundle auto and homeowners.
+What you should do really depends on how much you can save.
 Companies don’t always offer the same discount.
 American Family can save their customers up to 23%, while Progressive averages savings of around 5%.
 You’ll want to check your rates for each company to find out what you’ll need to pay.
-This is the surefire solution to know if bundling is right for you.
+This is the surefire solution to know if it makes sense for your situation.